freedomofpress/securedrop-workstation/architecture-decisions/004-trixie-updater-woes.md

 But we likely do want to overhaul the updater to make it easier for us to develop with and have [started brainstorming a redesign](https://github.com/freedomofpress/securedrop-workstation/issues/1766).

 ## Alternatives considered
+* For issue 4 we also considered the possibility of temporarily disabling `securedrop.Log`  as that was the reason reason `sd-log` was getting restarted mid-upgrade.
+This was not chosen due to the other solutions already solving it and the tight deadline.
+It could have been equally viable.

-* There is an open feature request for Qubes to support deferred template switches, so that you can change templates while the VM is running.
+* There is an open feature request for Qubes to support [deferred template switches](https://github.com/qubesos/qubes-issues/issues/8070), so that you can change templates while the VM is running.
+This would have only been available in the upcoming Qubes version.
 * We tried to have a way to [inject the updater's version](https://github.com/freedomofpress/securedrop-workstation/pull/1785) through to salt and `sdw-admin --apply` to enable them to work around any future updater bugs, but the implementation ended up being quite hacky that we deferred it to the aforementioned updater redesign.